derekTurner/IT-docs-23/Block_4/section_5/express5_dev.md

 The mongo-express application can access the database already but app.js can't yet because the connection string has not been correctly completed with user authentication.

-Add the connection and authorisation lines to the mongoose connection (taking care of mongodb5 and a comma after true):
+Add the connection and authorisation lines to the mongoose connection.

 ```javascript
 //Set up mongoose connection